cfrancois7/civiclab/README.md

 - **src**: script and code to run the prototype.
 - **log**: logs of the application when running. (include in .gitignore)
 - **config**: repository where the config TOML files are stored.
+- **template**: repository where the template for the LLM model are stored.

 ```
 .